Naweed Syed: Research

 Syed's research is focused at cellular and molecular mechanisms underlying brain development and plasticity.
-Specifically, he studies how networks of brain cells assemble during development and modified throughout life to form the basis for learning and memory.
+Specifically, he studies how networks of brain cells assemble during development and are modified throughout life to form the basis for learning and memory.
 He also investigates how various anesthetic agents affect communications between brain cells and induce cytotoxicity.

 After two decades of design, experiments, redesign and observations, Dr. Naweed's two-way brain-chip is almost ready for human trials.
 At first, the bionic chip will be used to manage patients with epilepsy – especially those who do not respond to any drugs present on our shelves.

 Syed has written more than 130 highly cited research papers published in Nature (journal), Science (journal), Neuron (journal) and other prestigious journals and produced several dozen inventions and innovations.

-Honors and recognition
+Honours and recognition

-He is the recipient of the following recognition awards: Outstanding Scientist Award from the Asian Community in Toronto (2004); Canadian Sensation Award from South Asian Media Express Network (2012); Distinguished Achievement Award for Outstanding Contributions to Biomedical Research by Pakistan-Canada Association (2012); Outstanding Collaboration Award, Schulich School of Engineering (2012); Canadians for Global Care Award of Recognition (2015).
+Syed is the recipient of the following recognition awards: Outstanding Scientist Award from the Asian Community in Toronto (2004); Canadian Sensation Award from South Asian Media Express Network (2012); Distinguished Achievement Award for Outstanding Contributions to Biomedical Research by Pakistan-Canada Association (PCA) (2012); Outstanding Collaboration Award, Schulich School of Engineering (2012); Canadians for Global Care Award of Recognition (2015).

-Syed has been lauded both in Pakistan and abroad for his immense services to the field of neuroscience.
-He is the proud recipient of the prestigious and the highly distinguished Tamgha-e-Imtiaz (Medal of Excellence) by the government of Pakistan, and Canada-150 Medal by the Canadian Senate.
-Both awards were awarded to him in 2017.
+Syed has received recognition both in Pakistan and abroad for his immense services to the field of neuroscience.
+He is the recipient of the prestigious and the highly distinguished Tamgha-e-Imtiaz (Medal of Excellence) by the government of Pakistan, and Canada-150 Medal by the Canadian Senate which both of which he received in 2017.